michaelgiba/qkv_rs/README.md

 # qkv_rs
-A single optimized transformer in rust
+A single optimized transformer in rust.
+Very much work in progress